derrybirkett/prontoimprese/README.md

 /* ---------------------------------------

-    0.0.4
+    0.4

 ----------------------------------------*/

-    * Change small and desktop breakpoints to 700px (so that desktop version is visible from tablet)
+    * Change small and desktop breakpoints to 700px (so that desktop version is visible from tablet) (14926ceee3564ba963743c90251384a4789aca84)
+    * Add tooltip to Aggungi ai preferiti, replace text with heart (796b2de)

 /* ---------------------------------------

-    0.0.3
+    0.3

 ----------------------------------------*/